FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 categories:
 ---

-In a classification problem we want to classify or label a new observation, having trained our model with a set of observations whose class is known.<!--more--> One approach is to think that all elements that belong to the same class are *similar* in some way.
+In a classification problem we want to classify or label a new observation, having trained our model with a set of observations whose class is known.
+One approach is to think that all elements that belong to the same class are *similar* in some way.
 We thus need a concept of similarity or *distance*.

 For example, if we had to classify cars, we could choose some fundamental *features*, such as weight, engine power and mileage.
 Having a list of cars with such information divided in two parts, *good* cars and *bad* cars, can we classify the next car we come across as being part of the group of *good* cars or *bad* cars?